 - Carrots – My favorite vegetable, the carrot, makes an appearance on the GI index at 71.
 I still eat them, though, just in moderation.

 - Watermelon – The GI of watermelon is 72, putting it in the high category.

 - Parsnips – Parsnips clock in at a whopping 97 on the GI scale.
 That’s among the highest for vegetables.

 - Potatoes – Depending on how they’re cooked and what they’re served with, potatoes can be very high on the GI scale, anywhere from 87 for instant mashed potatoes to 111 for a baked Russet.

 Glycemic Index Vs. Glycemic Load

 As with almost everything in the world of nutrition, things just aren’t as easy as looking them up on a chart and then steering clear of them.
-When we talk about the glycemic index, we really need to discuss something called glycemic load as well.
+When we talk about the glycemic index, we

 Simply put, glycemic load is an estimate of how much a certain food will raise someone’s blood glucose level.
 One point on the glycemic load scale is approximately the same as consumption of one gram of glucose.

 Glycemic load goes a bit further than the glycemic index.
 It takes into account the number of carbohydrates consumed when estimating the impact of certain foods.
 For example, watermelon is high on the glycemic index scale but very low for glycemic load.
 This is because it doesn’t contain many carbohydrates, so you’d have to consume a great deal to spike your blood sugar level.